alice-doc/alice-analysis-tutorial/analysis/local.md

 ## Try for yourself?

-If you want to try this for yourself, you can now go through steps 1 through 5 of the 'Analysis tutorial exercises'.
+If you want to try this for yourself, you can now go from steps 1 through 5 of the 'Analysis tutorial exercises'.